Bhima I: Temples and constructions

+Bhima, also known as Bhimadeva, commissioned several religious as well as secular buildings.
 Merutunga states that he built Tripurushaprasada temple at Anahilapataka (now Patan) for merit of his deceased son.
 He also built Bhimeshwara and Bhattarika Bhiruani temples.
 He rebuilt Somnath Temple after its destruction by Ghazni.
 Merutunga credits Udayamati with excavating a reservoir at Anahilapataka; this tank is said to have been better than the Sahastralinga Tank in the town.
 According to popular tradition, she also commissioned the Rani ki vav (Queen's stepwell).
 His minister and later governor of Chandravati, Vimala built Adinath Jain temple, one of the Dilwara Temples, on Mount Abu during the last years of Bhima's reign.
 He had also built one more temple at Patan and Vimala Vasahi on Shatrunjaya (renovated in 17th century).
-The Modhera Sun Temple (1026-27 CE) except its Rangamandapa and tank was reconstructed during Bhima's reign.
+The Modhera Sun Temple (1026–27) except its Rangamandapa and tank was reconstructed during Bhima's reign.
 Bhaktamarastrotra Vritti (1370 CE) and Ratnamandira's Upadeshatarangini (c.
 15th century) mentions the construction of Adinatha and Parshwanatha temples by Shreshthi Jhinah at Dhavalakka (Dholka) during this period.

 Vagheshwari/Khambhalai Mata temple at Dhinoj in Patan district was built during the same period as Modhera Sun temple.
 Achaleshwara Mahadev and Jagannatha temples on Mount Abu were contemporary of Adinath temple.
 Limboji Mata temple at Delmal in north Gujarat is also of the same period.
 The small shrine of Someshwara at Gorad near Mehsana; Shiva temple and Sanderi Mata temple at Sander in Patan district belongs to 11th century.
 A ruined shrine in Mulamadhavpura in Saurashtra is contemporary of Shiva temple at Sander.
 Pankhnath Mahadev and the early surviving parts of Ambika temples at Khedbrahma are also of this period.
 The large marble temple of Mahavira (1062 CE), of five Jain temples at Kumbhariya, is the last major temple of this period.
 The vase-and-foliage pillars and lintels of a temple of this period at Patan is reused in the inlet sluice chamber of Khan Sarovar.
 The Tanka Mosque in Dholka has four decorated bhadraka pillars reused from a small shrine of this age.
 The badly renovated Sun temple and another temple dedicated to Daityasudana Vishnu at Prabhas Patan also belongs to this period.

 Ankol Mata stepwell at Davad and Mata Bhavani's Stepwell in Ahmedabad belonged to the third quarter of the 11th century.